abyaadrafid/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am Rafid Abyaad.
-I work as a Software Engineer at Samsung R&D Institute, Bangladesh.
-I also participate in data science competitions quite often.
-My research interests lie in designing intelligent and creative deep models.
+I am a masters student at [TUM](https://in.tum.de), focusing on Machine Learning, Robotics and Software Engineering.
+My research interests lie in designing intelligent deep models and applying them in various paradigms.
+I have a keen interest in using deep learning to improve reinforcement learning systems.